 Day 6: Explore Keylong and Lahaul Valley.
 Visit Jispa or Sissu.
 Refer to Lahaul Valley itineraries for options.
 Stay in Keylong or Jispa.

 Day 7: Keylong to Manali via Atal Tunnel (~110 km, 3-4 hours).
-Drive back to Delhi or break journey at Chandigarh.
+Drive back to Delhi or break the journey at Chandigarh.

 For a shorter trip plan, check my guide on how to make a Sach Pass trip in 4-5 days.